 Human GCSF Receptor / G-CSFR HEK293 Overexpression Lysate: Product Information

-A DNA sequence encoding the extracellular domain (Met 1-Pro 621) of human G-CSF receptor (NP_000751.1) precursor was fused with a polyhistidine tag at the C-terminus.
+A DNA sequence encoding the extracellular domain (Met 1-Pro 621) of human G-CSF receptor (NP_000751.1) precursor was expressed with the fused Fc region of human IgG1 at the C-terminus.

 Human GCSF Receptor / G-CSFR HEK293 Overexpression Lysate: Usage Guide